Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Form validation
   * This has been used on every form input on the site to ensure the correct data is added.
-  * If incorrect data is added, red warning text appears, to instruct the user of how to fix the error.
+  * If incorrect data is added, red warning text appears, to instruct the user on how to fix the error.
 * Adding products to the bag
   * Custom validation has been added to ensure that users can't:
     * Add less than one of a product into their bag (such as adding a 0 quantity of a product).